dss-extensions/DSS-Python/README.md

 Roadmap: docs and plotting
 ==========================
-Besides bug fixes, the main funcionality of this library is mostly done.
+Besides bug fixes, the main functionality of this library is mostly done.
 Notable desirable features that may be implemented are:

 - More and better documentation.
 Initial reference at [https://dss-extensions.org/dss_python/](https://dss-extensions.org/dss_python/), watch also https://github.com/dss-extensions/dss-extensions for more.
 - Plotting and reports integrated in Python.
 Several of the plot types optionally available in DSS Python 0.12.0, but a few are missing.
 Reports and advanced integration are planned for a future feature.